Free ACT Multiple Choice Questions

 Answer: C

-Rationale: Relevant evidence supports claims logically and increases the credibility and persuasiveness of an argument. - What does a scale score in ACT Aspire indicate?
+Rationale: Relevant evidence supports claims logically and increases the credibility and persuasiveness of an argument.

 A. Percentage correct